 DATOCMS DatoCMS is a fully customizable administrative area for your static websites.
 Use your favorite website generator, let your clients publish new content independently, and the host the site anywhere you like.

 Forestry.io.
-Forestry is a simple CMS for Jekyll and Hugo websites with support for GitHub, GitLab, and Bitbucket.
-Every time an update is made via the CMS, Forestry will commit changes back to your repo and will compile/deploy your website to S3, GitHub Pages, FTP, etc.
+Forestry is a git-backed CMS for Hugo, Gatsby, Jekyll and VuePress websites with support for GitHub, GitLab, Bitbucket and Azure Devops.
+Forestry provides a nice user interface to edit and model content for non technical editors.
+It supports S3, Cloudinary and Netlify Large Media integrations for storing media.
+Every time an update is made via the CMS, Forestry will commit changes back to your repo and vice-versa.

 Netlify.com.
 Netlify builds, deploys, and hosts your static website or app (Hugo, Jekyll, etc).
 Netlify offers a drag-and-drop interface and automatic deployments from GitHub or Bitbucket.